-As you enter your 60s — and get closer to retirement — it is important to make sure you're in a good financial position before bowing out of full-time work.
+As you enter your 60s and approach retirement, it is essential to ensure you're in a good financial position before retiring from full-time work.

-Planning for retirement means having enough monthly income to sustain yourself without sinking into debt.
+Planning for retirement means having a sufficient monthly income to support yourself without incurring debt.
 Here are 10 signs that you are financially well ahead of the average American in their 60s.

 Your total net worth is more than $1.5 million